 FAQ and troubleshooting

-The temperature and the component concentrations are the main factors in the time needed for the solution to darken.
-Check out what happens if you add 10 drops of sodium thiosulfate Na2S2O5 instead of 5, or 1 spoonful of potassium iodide KI instead of 2.
+This mainly depends on the temperature and the component concentrations.
+Check out what happens if you add 10 drops of sodium thiosulfate Na2S2O3 instead of 5, or 1 spoonful of potassium iodide KI instead of 2.

-This happens if the reagents were added in the wrong proportions.
+This can happen if the reagents were added in the wrong proportions.
 It is not critical, but sometimes the reaction needs much more time to proceed this way.
-You can repeat the experiment, but pay close attention to the reagent amounts this time!
+Try repeating the experiment, paying extra-close attention to the reagent amounts!

 The solution in the beaker suddenly turns deep blue.